Balatro vs Slay the Spire 2

 Pick Balatro if

-• You play in short bursts and need a mobile version.
+• You play in 15-minute commute chunks and want a mobile version.

 Pick Slay the Spire 2 if